splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 Run the instrumented application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the script in the output folder of the build to open the application with automatic instrumentation activated.
+Use the script in the output folder of the build to run the application with automatic instrumentation activated.

 - On Windows, use ``splunk-launch.cmd <application_executable>``.
 - On Linux, use ``splunk-launch.sh <application_executable>``.